Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Abstract

 \section{Abstract}

-The linear master equation (ME) describing the stochastic kinetics of Ising-type models has been transformed into a nonlinear ME (NLME) for a time-dependent effective Hamiltonian (EH).
-It has been argued that for models with large number of spins ($N$) NLME is easier to deal with numerically than ME.
-The reason is that the non-equilibrium probability distribution entering ME scales exponentially with the system size which for large $N$ causes numerical under- and overflow problems.
-NLME, in contrast, contains quantities scaling with $ N $ not faster than linearly.

-The advantages of NLME in numerical calculations has been illustrated on the problem of decay of metastable states in the kinetic Husimi-Temperley model (HTM) previously studied within ME approach by other authors.
-It has been shown that the use of NLME makes possible to extend by orders of magnitude the ranges of numerically accessible quantities, such as the system size $ N $ and the lifetimes of metastable states, as well as the accuracy of the calculations.
-An excellent agreement of numerical results with previous studies has been found.
+The probability distribution (PD) of spin configurations in kinetic Ising models has been cast in the form of the canonical Boltzmann PD with a time-dependent effective Hamiltonian (EH).
+It has been argued that in systems with extensive energy EH depends linearly on the number of spins $N$ leading to the exponential dependence of PD on the system size.
+In macroscopic systems the argument of the exponential function may reach values of the order of the Avogadro number which is impossible to deal with computationally, thus making unusable the linear master equation (ME) governing the PD evolution.
+To overcome the difficulty, it has been suggested to use instead the nonlinear ME (NLME) for the EH density per spin.
+It has been shown that in spatially homogeneous systems NLME contains only terms of order unity even in the thermodynamic limit.

-It has been shown that in the thermodynamic limit EH for HTM exactly satisfies a nonlinear first order differential equation.
-The system of characteristic equations for its solution has been derived and it has been shown that the conventional mean field equation is one of them.
+The approach has been illustrated with the kinetic Husimi-Temperley model (HTM) evolving under the Glauber dynamics.
+At finite $ N $ the known numerical results has been reproduced and extended to broader parameter ranges.
+In the thermodynamic limit an exact nonlinear partial differential equation of the Hamilton-Jacobi type for EH has been derived.
+It has been shown that the average magnetization in HTM evolves according to the conventional kinetic mean field equation.